Deena Cortese Opens Up About The Struggles Of Filming ‘Jersey Shore’ While Being A Mom

-After the show Jersey Shore found success on MTV, it is back with Jersey Shore: Family Vacation, but this time the cast members lives are different, including being parents.
-Deena Cortese is one of the cast members who is busy raising a child while filming for the hit MTV show and she recently opened up to Us Weekly about her struggles of filming while wanting to be at home with her son.
+After the show Jersey Shore found success on MTV, it is back with Jersey Shore: Family Vacation, but this time, the cast members’ lives are different as some of them have become parents.
+Deena Cortese is one of the cast members who is busy raising a child while filming for the hit MTV show, and she recently opened up to Us Weekly about her struggles of filming while wanting to be at home with her son.

 She called it a “double-edged sword,” talking about how she wants to be at home with her 10-month-old son, CJ, but also wants to be filming with her castmates.